Melissa Gorga Snuggles At Sunset With Husband Joe & Family

 The Real Housewives of New Jersey star made a fashion statement in a casual, white tracksuit set.
 The top of the two-piece coordinating outfit featured a sweatshirt hoodie that appeared to be white with a blue and red banding across the waist.
 The sweatshirt was cropped and lay upon Melissa’s hips.
 The pants matched the jacket, with banding of red and blue down the sides of each leg.
 In her hair, Melissa wore a blue bandana to keep her tresses out of her face.
 She also appeared to wear minimal makeup.
 Her long, highlighted blond hair was worn loose and down her back.
 Melissa appeared to have black summer sandals on her feet.

 Husband Joe Gorga wore a dark-colored baseball cap backward atop his head.
-He donned a black hoodie to keep warm from the cooler ocean breezes in the evening.
+He sported a black hoodie to keep warm from the cooler ocean breezes in the evening.
 With that, he wore long shorts and sneakers.
 Joe stood behind his two sons, his hands resting protectively on their shoulders.

-Melissa and Joe’s sons, Joey and Gino wore outfits similar to their father in the image.
-Joey donned a t-shirt with a colorful graphic upon it and green shorts.
+Melissa and Joe’s sons, Joey and Gino, wore outfits similar to their father in the image.
+Joey rocked a T-shirt with a colorful graphic upon it and green shorts.
 Gino sported a dark-colored graphic sweatshirt and white shorts.

 Fans of the family loved the sweet and lovely image.
 They posted their sentiments in the comments section of the share.